 First Presbyterian Church of Ottumwa, Iowa, was organized in 1853.
 At that time, Ottumwa was a frontier town with a population of about 600 persons.

-A group of women successfully petitioned the Presbytery for permission to organize a church in Ottumwa.
-A committee met on December 21, 1853, for the purpose of establishing a church.
+A group of women successfully petitioned the Presbytery of Des Moines for permission to organize a church in Ottumwa, and a committee met on December 21, 1853, for the purpose of establishing a church.

-Ground was broken at the present site at Fourth and Marion streets on March 1, 1926, for a new church.
-Construction took just over a year and the church opened on May 1, 1927.
-The approximate cost, including an organ and other equipment, was $239,000.
+Ground was broken for a new church at the present site at Fourth and Marion streets on March 1, 1926.
+Construction took just over a year with the church opening on May 1, 1927.
+The approximate cost, including a pipe organ and other equipment, was $239,000.

 OUR LEGACY CONTINUES…

-As we look back on the church’s history, we realize that many changes have taken place over the years.
-However, one thing has remained constant: our congregation’s love for and faith in Jesus Christ and will remain unchanged.
+As we look back on the church’s history, despite the many changes that have taken place over the years, one thing has remained constant: our congregation’s love for and faith in Jesus Christ.